Jawad Ahmad: Political career

+In May 2017, Jawad launched his leftist Barabri political party.
+The party fielded 14 candidates in the 2018 elections, with Jawad himself contesting 3 seats against the chiefs of the three major political parties in the country - Imran Khan of PTI, Shahbaz Sharif of PML-N, and Bilawal Bhutto Zardari of PPP.
+The party did not win any seats.

+Ahead of the 2024 elections, his party was delisted for failing to conduct intra-party elections and was not eligible to contest any seat.

+Other work

+Social work

-In 2002, he has been appointed by the Ministry of Health and the UNICEF as the ambassador of Pakistan for the eradication of Polio.
+In 2002, he was appointed as the ambassador of Pakistan for the eradication of polio by Pakistan's Ministry of Health and the UNICEF.
 British Council Beyond Borders project, awareness regarding the dangers of drug addiction.
-In this regard, he has used his talent to produce a song called "Tum abhi to aa kar"' accompanied by a video to portray the social impact on an individual of drug intake.
-He sang another social awareness song "Taaleem Sub Kay Liey" for a project of US aid.
+In this regard, he has used his talent to produce a song called Tum Abhi To Aa Kar accompanied by a video to portray the social impact on an individual of drug intake.
+He sang another social awareness song Taaleem Sub Kay Liey for a project of US aid.

 Another turf is a program against illiteracy, which he has been exploring.
-In conjunction with this, he is running ten schools in the least developed areas of Pakistan under the 'Taleem for All' program.
+In conjunction with this, he is running ten schools in the least developed areas of Pakistan under the Taleem for All program.